How to best use bitter sprays to stop your bunny chewing everything

-The first thing to do is identify the area where you think your bunny is going to chew and cover all these areas so that you don't simply move the problem along to another spot.
+Taste deterrents can be a helpful tool if you are trying to teach your bunny to stop chewing your furniture.
+To get the most from it the first thing to do is identify all the areas where you think your bunny is going to chew and cover them all in spray so that you don't simply move the problem along to another spot.

 If you want greater control over what is covered then it can be helpful to spray the liquid on to a cloth first, then wipe it on the areas you want.

 Do not use the spray around electrical cables or TV screens and try and avoid saturating surfaces with the spray.

 Remember it is important to reapply the spray regularly so it remains effective and keep a close eye for damage as some bunnies are more than happy to put up with the taste.

 Where to use bitter spray to stop bunny chewing damage

 Wooden table and chair legs

 What is the best way to apply bitter spray to stop my bunny distroying everything?

 Avoid home made remidies which can be harmful.
 Only use shop bought sprays